 - Best Apple MacBook Pro deals – the latest offers

-MacBook Air vs MacBook Pro: keyboard and design
+MacBook Air vs MacBook Pro: Design & usability

 The MacBook Air is the smaller and lighter laptop of the two... hence the name.
 When closed, at its thinnest point it's 0.41 cm thick, compared with 1.49cm (0.59 inches) for the 13-inch MacBook Pro and 1.62 cm (0.64 inches) for the 16-inch MacBook Pro.
 However, it's worth noting that the MacBook Air is actually 1.61cm (0.63 inches) at its thickest point, so it's actually slight thicker than the 13-inch MacBook Pro.
 But its tapered design leaves it feeling slimmer and more handle-able overall.